CU-DBMI/mondaydotcom-notebooks/README.md

 Keys for MDC and SS are kept in files called `.env-<environment>`, where environment is a parameter passed into the notebook.
 For example, the environment variable file for `dev` is `.env-dev`.
 These files are located in the same folder as the notebooks.

+Use the Ansible playbook to create the secrets files,

+    ansible-playbook -i inventory/prod create_environment_file.yaml --ask-vault-pass

+The vault secret is in the team LastPass.

 ## Example .env file

 ```